iokaps/bomb/spec.md

   - `playerStore`: Local player state (view, input).
 - **AI Integration**: Questions are generated in real-time using the Kokimoki AI SDK.
 - **Synchronization**: Server-side timestamp used for precise timer synchronization.

+### Question Pool Storage

+- The full prepared question pool is cached on the elected host controller (not synced to shared state) to avoid CRDT document size limits.
+- Shared state only syncs lightweight preparation metadata (status, progress, prepared question count).

 ## Future Improvements